 On this Power-Start!Mathematics website, I reach out to people who are actively involved in the lives of young children – parents, grandparents, teachers, and caregivers.
 My message to you concerns your special opportunity to make a tremendous difference in a child’s future achievement by incorporating important and foundational math ideas into everyday conversations and activities.
 What you learn by reading further will empower you for wearing “math lenses” and looking for math in your surroundings.
 Discard any thoughts that you are not “a math person” or that only a certain-few people can be good at math.
 In his book The Math Gene, mathematician Keith Devlin argues that everybody has them — math genes, that is.
 According to Devlin, “The features of the brain that enable us to do mathematics, are the very same features that enable us to use language – to speak to others and understand what they say.”
-I truly believe this and will try to convince you on every page of this website that every one of you can do math and that talking to children about it can be lots of fun.
+I truly believe this and will try to convince you on every page of this website that every one of you can do math and that talking to children about the math in the world can make a powerful difference in their future achievement.
+Start talking to your infants and toddlers about the math all around you in the world — even before they are able to express their thoughts to you in words.

 When you wear math lenses, you gain a much deeper understanding of the math you already know and develop ways to engage children’s interest in thinking mathematically — counting, comparing, ordering and classifying things, as well as distinguishing between geometric shapes.
 You have everything to gain and nothing to lose by starting now with math!